bifravst/bifravst/docs/aws/ContinuousDeployment.rst

     account in sync with the source code repository automatically.

-For this to work you need to fork the source code in order to register the webhook listener that trigger an update to your deployment.
+For this to work you need to fork the source code in order to register the webhook listener that trigger an upgrade of your deployment.

 After forking, make sure to update the :code:`repository.url` in your forks :code:`package.json`.